Chapter 171 — Driver's License

 Suspension; Illegal Purchase of Alcohol or Tobacco

-The commissioner must suspend a person's license for 90 days if they are under 21 and convicted of trying to buy …
+The commissioner must suspend a person's license for 90 days in three situations.
+First, if the person is under 21 and …

 171.172